-Sessions are 55 minutes long over Zoom in a confidential setting.
-For face to face sessions we can arrange a walk and talk meeting in the New Forest or at my therapy space.
-Payment is in advance by bank transfer for online sessions or in cash for walk and talk/face to face sessions.
+Sessions are 50 minutes long over Zoom online or face to face sessions in Beaulieu, the New Forest or in central Salisbury.
+Payment is in advance by bank transfer for online sessions or in bank transfer/cash for face to face sessions.
 Please contact me for a free initial chat using the details below, I look forward to speaking with you.

 I am a qualified counsellor, teacher and musician working with an integrative approach which means I use an appropriate approach for each client depending on their needs.
 Some people need goal-orientated direction or specific ways of working whereas others prefer a more receptive, open style.
 As an integrative counsellor I could use any range of modalities depending on what is best for you the client, including for example, cognitive behaviour therapy, mindfulness and meditation, psychodynamic approaches, somatic intervention and person-centred counselling to name a few.
 My areas of specialisation are bereavement, loss, trauma, anxiety and depression and I work with adults over the age of 18.
 I abide by the code of ethics of the British Association of Counselling and Psychotherapy, have regular supervision and am covered by Professional Indemnity Insurance.
 I have lived abroad so understand diversity and in addition can offer counselling in Spanish.
 I have also worked as a life coach and this goal orientated approach can sometimes blend well with the reflective aspect of counselling where we explore the causes of our feelings and behaviour.
 I have practised different forms of meditation including transcendental, mindfulness and Buddhist meditations.
 I have also studied different spiritual teachings and philosophies for many years.